runtimeverification/mir-semantics/kmir/k-src/mir-assert.md

                     | "\"attempt to shift right by `{}`, which would overflow\"" "," Operand
                     | "\"attempt to shift left by `{}`, which would overflow\""  "," Operand

-  syntax MisalignedPointerDereference ::= "\"misaligned pointer dereference: address must be a multiple of " Operand " but is " Operand "\"" syntax ResumedAfterReturn ::= "\"generator resumed after completion\""
+  syntax MisalignedPointerDereference ::= "\"misaligned pointer dereference: address must be a multiple of" Operand "but is " Operand "\"" syntax ResumedAfterReturn ::= "\"generator resumed after completion\""
                               | "\"`async fn` resumed after completion\""
   syntax ResumedAfterPanic ::= "\"generator resumed after panicking\""